Lumysia/blog/content/posts/20251004-a-server-to-call-my-own-2.en.md

    2. What do you see?
 Aha!
 That's your home folder, right?
 It's because that's where you cast your Python spell from.
 3. The Secret Passageway: Cloudflare Tunnel
    1. Let's install our secret ingredient!
 Open a new PowerShell window and type this spell: `winget install Cloudflare.cloudflared`, then press `Enter`.
    2. Once that's done, it's time for the final enchantment!
-In the same window, type: `cloudflared tunnel --url http://127.0.0.1:8000`
+Open a new PowerShell window, type: `cloudflared tunnel --url http://127.0.0.1:8000`
    3. Give it about 10 seconds to work its magic... have you seen a bunch of text pop up with a special `trycloudflare.com` link?

     ```log